 It uses standard bearings that most Makers probably already have a drawer full of and that makes the spool rotate super-smooth.
 It's also relatively fast-printing, and you can get away with printing it at as low a resolution as you'd like to make it go faster.
 (I'd recommend not skimping on infill though.)

 It should fit any spool, so long as the flange of the spool isn't thicker than the width of the bearing...
 And out of 8 different spool types I have, I haven't found one that didn't fit.
 (Even a mini spool wasn't small enough to bottom-out between the bearings.)

 CTC-3D Dual Extruder (Bizer)

 15% or more.
-Triangle pattern recommended.
+Triangle or hexagon/fast-hexagon pattern recommended.